enonic/old-xp-doc/doc/developer/node-domain/repository.rst

 Repository
 ==========

-A repository is a place where nodes can be stored.
+A repository is silo where nodes can be stored.
 Data stored in a repository will typically belong to a common domain.
 Fetches and searches are by default executed against a single repository, so it makes sense to keep data from different domains separated in different repositories.

-For instance, in the Enonic XP CMS, content and data concerning user management are separated into two repositories.
-The Content Studio application uses the ``cms-repo`` repository, and the User Manager application uses the ``system-repo`` repository.
+For instance, in the Enonic XP, content and data concerning user management are separated into two repositories.
+Content Studio uses the ``cms-repo`` repository, and the User Manager application uses the ``system-repo`` repository.

 When nodes are stored in the repository, two things happens: